b3nten/clazzx/README.md

 // AND
 <Button size="small" intent="primary" />
 ```
-In comparison, Classe models combinations of styles based on state.
+In comparison, ClazzX models combinations of styles based on state.
 ```ts
 className={myButton.classes({small: true, primary: true})}
 // AND